Computer Station Nation

 This one favors wired — but the gap is smaller than it used to be.

-For players who prioritize an ultralight setup, you can get sub-60g with wired mice more easily and cheaply.
-But “wireless = heavy” stopped being true at the flagship level.
+For players chasing an ultralight setup, sub-60g is easier and cheaper to reach on wired.
+But “wireless equals heavy” stopped being true at the flagship level.

 Battery life and charging

 In practice, most players charge overnight once a week.
-This is a non-issue for casual and semi-competitive players.
-For 24-hour marathon sessions or LAN tournaments with no charging infrastructure, it becomes relevant.
+Total non-issue for casual and semi-competitive players.
+For 24-hour marathon sessions or LAN tournaments without charging infrastructure, it matters more.

-Some mice (Logitech PowerPlay) support wireless charging through a mousepad while in use, eliminating battery anxiety entirely.
+Some mice (Logitech PowerPlay compatible) support wireless charging through a mousepad while in use — battery anxiety completely gone.

 Cable drag and desk setup

-Cable drag is a real but often overstated problem.
+Cable drag is a real problem, but an often overstated one.
 A stiff, cheap cable creates noticeable resistance.
-A paracord cable (the thin, braided aftermarket standard) essentially eliminates drag.
-Most premium wired mice now ship with flexible cables.
+A paracord cable — the thin, braided aftermarket standard — essentially eliminates drag.
+Most premium wired mice ship with flexible cables now.

-If you have a cable bungee, drag becomes nearly irrelevant with a good cable.
-If you do not want to manage any cable at all — wireless is cleaner and simpler.
+Add a cable bungee and drag becomes nearly irrelevant with a good cable.
+If you don’t want to think about any of that ever again, wireless is the cleaner, simpler choice.

 Price

 Wireless costs more.
-A wired mouse with a flagship sensor costs $40–$60.
-The wireless equivalent of the same mouse typically costs $70–$120.
-You are paying for the wireless module, the battery, and the R&D to engineer it to the same performance spec.
+A wired mouse with a flagship sensor runs $40-$60.
+The wireless equivalent typically costs $70-$120.
+You’re paying for the wireless module, the battery, and the engineering to hit the same performance spec without a cable.

-At the budget tier, this gap widens.
-There is no $25 wireless mouse worth buying for gaming.
-There are several $25–$35 wired mice with solid sensors (Logitech G203, Razer DeathAdder Essential).
+At the budget tier, the gap widens.
+There’s no $25 wireless mouse worth buying for gaming.
+There are several solid $25-$35 wired options with great sensors (Logitech G203, Razer DeathAdder Essential).

 Reliability and failure points

-Wired mice have fewer components that can fail.
-No receiver to lose, no battery to degrade over years, no 2.4 GHz interference from other devices.
-If your wireless mouse starts dropping connection, the troubleshooting list is longer.
+Wired mice have fewer things that can go wrong.
+No receiver to lose, no battery degrading over years, no 2.4 GHz interference from other devices.
+When your wireless mouse starts dropping connection, the troubleshooting list is longer.

 Side-by-side comparison